info340b-wi20/project-saashamoruw/README.md

 ## TO-DO
 - Fix dashboard code
 - Load in already requested projects if user has signed in and show as requested.
 Do we want option to un-request?
+- FOR BOTH OF THE ABOVE
+    - The loops to get the data don't run for some reason
 - Have the page redirect to sign in page if the user tries to
     - Add a project to showcase
     - Like a project